-Prerequisites: Intended for Biostatistics PhD students and theoretically inclined MS students.
+Prerequisites: Intended for Biostatistics PhD students in their second year or higher and theoretically inclined MS students.
 Provide students a systematic training in key topics in modern supervised statistical learning and data mining.
 For the most part, the focus will remain on a theoretically sound understanding of the methods (learning algorithms) and their applications in complex data analysis, rather than proving technical theorems.
 Applications of the statistical learning and data mining tools in biomedical and health sciences will be highlighted.